-This variation of old fashioned penny pitching has children tossing mixed coins into a bowl.
-Those that stay in the bowl become part of the winner's "stash," while those that land outside the bowl go to the other player.
-At the end of the game (you can set the time based on your kids' age and patience level), kids must count up their winnings to see who actually has the most.
+This variation of old-fashioned penny pitching has children tossing mixed coins into a bowl.
+Those that stay in the bowl become part of the winner's stash, while those that land outside the bowl go to the other player.
+At the end of the game, and you can set the time based on your kids' age and patience level, kids must count up their winnings to see who actually has the most.
 An important lesson: sometimes the largest number of coins does not add up to the greatest amount of money!

 02Dollars and Dice

-This game requires real or cardboard coins and it is appropriate for kids who can add.
+This game requires dice and real or cardboard coins and is appropriate for kids who know how to add numbers.
 The goal of the game is to collect the correct number of coins to create a dollar.
-Players take coins based on the roll of the die.
+Players take coins based on a roll of the die.
 The numbers on the die correlate to the coin values as follows:

 - 1 — Penny